 Our international work

 NAPC’s primary care development expertise is in high demand abroad.
-We have worked with organisations across the world including the USA, Ireland, India and South Africa to provide bespoke expertise on integrated care, primary care network development and population health management.
+We have worked with organisations across the world including the USA, Ireland, India and South Africa to provide bespoke support on integrated care, primary care network development and population health management.

 International Faculty Collective for the Advancement of Primary Care